 Individual shareholders have options for pursuing legal remedies when facing oppression or a violation of their rights, but these options must be meticulously explored, creatively applied, and zealously litigated in order to be successful in the post- Ritchie v.
 Rupe legal landscape.
 Additionally, shareholders who want to protect their interests and limit exposure to such disputes should pro-actively work to construct and draft shareholder agreements.

 At Hendershot, Cannon & Hisey, P.C., our industry leading business law attorneys represent clients throughout the state of Texas when they wish to assert their rights as shareholders or defend against legal action.
-We also consult and work with clients who wish to create shareholder agreements and other governing documents or contracts to protect themselves against disputes.
+We also consult and work with clients who wish to create shareholder agreements and other governing documents or contracts to protect themselves against partnership and shareholder disputes.
 If you wish to speak personally with an attorney about your potential case and the services we provide, contact us to request an initial consultation.